The MILLER HOUSE AND GARDEN

-Miller House and Garden is owned and cared for by the Indianapolis Museum of Art.
+Miller House and Garden is owned and cared for by Newfields.
 Tours at Miller House and Garden are made possible through the Columbus Area Visitors Center.

 Eero Saarinen was a Finnish-American architect.
 His works in Columbus are Irwin Union Bank (now Irwin Conference Center), North Christian Church, and Miller House.
 The son of architect Eliel Saarinen, he studied with his father and came to prominence in 1948 with his competition-winning design for the Jefferson National Expansion Memorial (The St. Louis Arch).
 He also designed interiors and furniture in the same simple, curving style as his exteriors.

 From the Taschen book Saarinen, by Pierluigi Serraino: “Program, rather than scale, was the focus of Saarinen’s consciousness as a designer…his goal in designing domestic architecture remained unchanged even in later years: simplicity of the plan and interior.
 The Miller House…embodies just such an approach with astonishing clarity.
 To complement the stark quality of Saarinen’s walls, interior designer Alexander Girard added a folk overtone to the naked surfaces.
 The roof overhang extends beyond the glass line to shelter a five-foot swath of open space all the way around the house.
 Landscape architect Dan Kiley, Eero Saarinen’s long-time collaborator, designed a natural chessboard for the site, in which the project occupies one of the squares.”